DragonMinded/smartoutlet/README.md

 ## CLI

 A pair of command-line scripts are included that can probe or set the state of any supported outlet type.
-These can be used from the "command_line" platform of Home Assistant as long as you make sure this package is installed in your installation's venv and that `fetchoutlet` and `setoutlet` are located in the home directory of your Home Installation setup.
+These can be used from the "command_line" platform of Home Assistant as long as you make sure this package is installed in your installation's venv and that `fetchoutlet` and `setoutlet` are located in the home directory of your Home Assistant setup.
 Some example uses are as follows.

 Fetch the status of the first outlet on a Synaccess NP-02B PDU that is at 10.0.0.100: